 Benefits Canada Magazine, UBC Keeps Employees Fit in Body and Mind.
 July 19, 2011.

 Benefits Canada Magazine, Advisory Board Member.
-2011-Current.
+2011-2013.